Exploring the Wonders of Killhope Lead Mining Museum

 2024-09-05

 Killhope is a well-known industrial museum in County Durham.
 It is situated alongside Killhope Burn and is 16 kilometres from Alston and 12 kilometres from Lovelady Shield Hotel.
-Located at the heart of the North Pennines, it is also pretty close to the Pennine Way walking trail
+Located at the heart of the North Pennines, it is also pretty close to the Pennine Way walking trail.

 The museum is open every day except during the winter, when weather conditions make transportation difficult.
 As of now, however, the museum is closed due to some maintenance.
 Read on to learn more about the Killhope Lead Mining Museum.